Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/defender-endpoint/delete-ti-indicator-by-id.md

 Si l’indicateur existe et a été supprimé avec succès - 204 OK sans contenu.

-Si l’indicateur avec l’ID spécifié est in trouvé - 404 - In trouvé.
+If Indicator with the specified id was not found - 404 Not Found.

 ## <a name="example"></a>Exemple